NedaMohammadi3390/pattern-aware-iaas-recommender/README.md

 4. “A Two-Stage Location-Sensitive and User Preference-Aware Recommendation System,” *Expert Systems with Applications*, 2022. **JCR Q1; Impact Factor: 9.0.** Dissertation contribution: the proposed service-recommendation approach.

 5. “A Pattern-Aware Design and Implementation Guideline for Microservice-Based Systems,” in *Proceedings of the 27th International Computer Conference, Computer Society of Iran (CSICC)*, Tehran, Iran, 2022.
-Dissertation contribution: analysis of microservice design patterns.
+Dissertation contribution: analysis of microservice design patterns.-->

-6. ## Research Outputs and Publications
+ ## Research Outputs and Publications

 The research presented in this dissertation has resulted in, and has been supported by, the following peer-reviewed publications.
 These works address different components of the proposed research framework, including systematic analysis of cloud brokerage, microservice pattern and anti-pattern detection, benchmarking of pattern detection methods, service recommendation, and pattern-aware microservice design.